-Class will meet for 11⁄2 hours on Monday and Wednesday for lecture, and for 4 hours once a week for lab.
+If you are in lab, lab meets from 12:30 until 4:20 on Monday or Thursday.
 Any work on bonus lessons will be on your time.
-Major tests will be taken in the testing center, located in the library.
+Major tests will be taken in the testing center, located in the library, on your time.